kvirund/spark-games/README.md

 * [Extending Spark SQL 2 4 with New Data Sources Live Coding Session -Jacek Laskowski](https://youtu.be/YKkgVEgn2JE)
 * [Extending Spark SQL 2 4 with New Data Sources Live Coding Session—continues -Jacek Laskowski](https://youtu.be/vfd83ELlMfc)

+ALso found ready implementation for Excel files data source: https://github.com/crealytics/spark-excel.
+Please use flag `useCrealyticsImplementation` to control which implementation to use: mine or theirs.

 ## Setting up Spark cluster

 See https://raw.githubusercontent.com/bitnami/bitnami-docker-spark for the details.
 Briefly: